We rise to break the silence, open up

 though muffled they may be through frightened masks—

-the mask of silence mutes only our thoughts—
+the mask of silence dims only our thoughts

-masks that ease the edge and cut of struggle
+masks that ease the edge, the cut of struggle

 but cannot shut it down.
-Our masks will help
+These masks can help

 and help us to forgive our human faults.